Ready to COPE – FAQs

 Below are some frequently asked questions about Ready to COPE

-Ready to COPE is written for you if you are a women who is pregnant or had a baby in the last 12 months.
+Ready to COPE is written for you if you (or your partner) is pregnant or had a baby in the last 12 months.

-Pregnancy and motherhood is a unique and emotional time in your life.
+Pregnancy and parenthood is a unique and emotional time in your life.
 It’s a time of great change – physically, mentally and emotionally.
-It is also the time of life when women are most at risk of developing emotional and mental health conditions.
+It is also the time of life when women are most at risk of developing emotional and mental health conditions and men are also at increased risk.
 Ready to COPE will empower and comfort you with trustworthy and credible information so you can be prepared for and understand your thoughts and feelings as they arise.

 What should I expect?